-SYMBOL SWITCH DESCRIPTION þ Horn Switch Press the horn switch to sound the horn.
-High Headlight Beam Switch The high headlight beam switch activates the high headlight beam.
-See page 31.
-Low Headlight Beam Switch The low headlight beam switch activates the low headlight beam.
+SYMBOL SWITCH DESCRIPTION þ Horn Switch Press the horn switch to sound the horn. ≣D High Beam Headlight Switch The high headlight beam switch activates the high headlight beam.
+See page 30. ≣D Low Beam Headlight Switch The low headlight beam switch activates the low headlight beam.
 Press down momentarily to activate Flash to Pass.
-See page 31. \$ Turn Signal Switch Move the switch to the left to activate the left turn signals.
+See page 30. 夺╺ Turn Signal Switch Move the switch to the left to activate the left turn signals.
 Move the switch to the right to activate the right turn signals.
 A signal will deactivate automatically when speed or distance reach predetermined levels.
-To cancel a signal manually, move the switch to the center position and push it inward.
-Momentary Feature: Move the turn signal switch left or right and hold it in that position for at least one second.
+To cancel a signal manually, move the switch to the center position and push it inward.Momentary Feature: Move the turn signal switch left or right and hold it in that position for at least one second.
 The momentary feature will activate and the signal will then cancel when the switch is released.
 Emergency Flasher Switch (Hazard Switch) The hazard switch activates and cancels the emergency flashers.
-See page 29.
+See page 31.
 Screen List Select Switch The Screen List Select Switch (if equipped) is used to navigate through rider screens.

-I SYMBOL SWITCH DESCRIPTION □ Audio Control Switch The Audio Control Switch allows users to control the audio system features from the left control block.
-X Stop Switch Press the bottom of the switch (RUN) to allow the engine to start and run.
+SYMBOL SWITCH DESCRIPTION 5 Audio Control Switch The Audio Control Switch allows users to control the audio system features from the left control block. $\bigotimes$ Stop Switch Press the bottom of the switch (RUN) to allow the engine to start and run.
 Press the top of the switch (STOP) to stop the engine.
-See page 29. (§) Starter Switch Use the starter switch to start the engine.
+See page 29. ( \$ ) Starter Switch Use the starter switch to start the engine.
 The engine stop/run switch must be in the RUN position.
-See page 29.
-(Power Switch On cruiser models the power switch is located above the instrument cluster.
-On touring models the starter switch is located on the fairing, below the tachometer.
-Press and release the power switch to enable or disable all electrical power to the vehicle.
-See page 28.
-J Left-Hand Trigger Switch Use the left-hand switch to back out of menus, decline dialog boxes, hang up phone calls, and toggle through display screens.
-See page 27.
-Right-Hand Trigger Switch Use the right-hand switch to navigate through menus or accept dialog boxes on Ride Command display.
+See page 29. $\bigcirc$ Power Switch Press and release the power switch to enable or disable all electrical power to the vehicle.
+See page 28. Ð Left-Hand Trigger Switch Use the left-hand switch to back out of menus, decline dialog boxes, hang up phone calls, and toggle through display screens.
+See page 27. &gt; Right-Hand Trigger Switch Use the right-hand switch to navigate through menus or accept dialog boxes on Ride Command display.

-SWITCHES
+SWITCHES Power Switch